welcome-future/KRas-in-file_20211009/README.md

-# Input files of KRaspaper_20211009
+# Input files of KRas paper 20211009
-These files are provided for setting up REMD simulation of KRas systems.
+This fold provides all input files for REMD equilibriation of KRas systems.